A Plus Criticises Toyota Voxy Ban, Questions Why VIP Buses Still Operate After Deadly Accidents

 Seven injured in Toyota Voxy accident in Bibiani amid ongoing ban discussions

-He shared a graphic with a news report about a recent accident involving a VIP bus that claimed 10 lives.
+He shared a graphic with a news report about a recent accident involving a VIP bus that claimed 10 lives to buttress his point.

 A Plus added that the truth of Ghana’s poor accident record lies in the state of the nation’s roads and not any single type of vehicle.